 5. Food Supplies

 This will cost you about as much as your biggest expense for this business.
 Since the quantity and quality of food you provide your birds will impact how they mature and produce, they must consume it.
-For use at various stages of the bird’s life, a wide variety of poultry feeds are available.
+A wide variety of poultry feeds are available for use at various stages of the bird’s life.

 The chance for the best possible development and resilience is greatest when they are still little chicks.
-For the best growth and upkeep whenever they are getting close to the market phase, there are growers.
+For the best growth and upkeep, whenever they get close to the market phase, there are growers.

 The cost of raising 200 chicks is roughly $700, however, if you want to cut costs on food, you might think about creating your chicken feed.
 Although it may initially be very expensive, doing so will save you a sizable sum of money over time.